Get Rates Near You!

 4. How have you reacted to market corrections in the past?

-During market declines, there are sellers, holders and buyers.
+During market declines, there are sellers, holders, and buyers.
 Your reaction under those conditions says a great deal about your tolerance for risk.

-5. Are you regularly contributing to this account, or drawing from it?
+5. Are you regularly contributing to this account or drawing from it?

 Negative cash flow means you have a relatively short time horizon, which exposes you more to market fluctuations.
-On the other hand, positive cash flow can actually help you benefit from those fluctuations.
+On the other hand, positive cash flow can help you benefit from those fluctuations.

 6. How well does your “after-taxes” household income meet your current spending needs?